wonkledge/okatsu/README.md

 ## combine

-​	Returns an object with type combine and array of functions passed in
+​	Returns an object with type combine and an array of functions passed in.

 ##### 	Signature